Colleges by Location

 A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

-Those interested in music can join the The University of North Carolina at Chapel Hill band or chorus.
-There is a drama club you can join if acting is something that interests you.
-For students interested in media and communication, The University of North Carolina at Chapel Hill publishes its own newspaper and has its own radio station.
+If you are interested in music, you can join the The University of North Carolina at Chapel Hill band or chorus.
+For students with a talent for acting, there is a drama club.
+Interested in media and communication?
+The University of North Carolina at Chapel Hill publishes its own newspaper and has its own radio station.

 Student Services

-The University of North Carolina at Chapel Hill has a number of services necessary for a comfortable and safe life on campus.
+The University of North Carolina at Chapel Hill offers a number of services vital for a pleasant and safe life on campus.

-All in all, campus life at The University of North Carolina at Chapel Hill is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at The University of North Carolina at Chapel Hill is rich and vibrant and provides everything most students need.

 Career Services